 The Non-Surgical Penis Enlargement Approach

-- Instant results with less downtime (patients can resume normal activities after 7 days, heavy activities after 1 week)
+- Instant results with less downtime (patients can resume sexual intercourse after 14 days)

 - Cheaper option than surgery, and considerably less invasive